DaMrNelson/one-S-pass-firefox/overview.md

     - Open backup even without logging in (with limited functionality)
 - Site aliasing: Show "Google" instead of "accounts.google.ca".
 Have some built-in, but should also allow the user to make their own / OVERRIDE the builtins (show as editing, but really they are overriding it and builtins are shipped with the extension, not in the file).
 - // TODO: (in case of very specific Ctrl+F)

+# Bugs
+- Password manager list should not scroll the title
+- Password manager list scroll should reset to top on open
+- In the "create password" prompt you can create a site that is already in the dropdown.
+This will not overwrite old site data, but really it should just select the proper site.